+Subseque nt direct tra ansition to

+THS Swork

-THS work experience Subseque nt direct trans sition to: No subsequent prior to entry into Regular THS work transition observed unemployment work any agency same as before in the data Anytime in the past 56.2% 13.2% 4.9% Entered unemployment from THS work 47.6% 24.0% 3.2% 4.4% None 68.8% 1.7% 7.6%
+THS work experience prior to entry into unemployment Regular work (%) Any agency (%) Same as before (%) No subsequent transition observed in the data (%)

+Anytime in the past 56.2 13.2 4.9

+Entered unemployment from THS work 47.6 24.0 3.2 4.4

+None 68.8 1.7 7.6

-Note: A direct transition is defined as the taking up of employment within 30 days of exiting from unemployment.
-Deviations of row totals from 100% are comprised of transitions to employment occurring later than this threshold period and of workers that re-enter unemployment.
+Note: A direct transition is defined as the taking up of employment within thirty days of exiting from unemployment.
+Deviations of row totals from 100 percent are comprised of transitions to employment occurring later than this threshold period and of workers who reenter unemployment.

 In the following, we restrict the analysis to transitions of individual workers to other labor market states (regular or non-THS employment, and THS work) that occur within one month of leaving unemployment (direct transitions).
-Apart from workers with some prior unemployment experience, we also retain workers in the analysis that have been employed in the THS sector, i.e. "treated", before entering unemployment in 1994 to 1996, because of the scale of reentry into THS work documented above.
+Apart from workers with some prior unemployment experience, we also retain workers in the analysis who have been employed in the THS sector-that is, "treated," before entering unemployment in 1994 to 1996, because of the scale of reentry into THS work documented previously.
 Exclusion of either of these two groups of workers from the analysis would likely result in above-average productivity individuals being sampled.
 It would also restrict the treatment effect investigated to a significantly reduced subsample of THS inflows from unemployment, which, at least from a policy perspective, does not represent the group of unemployed workers mostly concerned with in the context of the stepping-stone function of THS work.
-For completeness, however, we consider the case of unemployed workers with no prior work experience in THS employment in Section 6.2, where we investigate potential heterogeneities in the treatment effects of THS work on the future regular employment chances of individuals for different subgroups of workers.
+For completeness, however, we consider the case of unemployed workers with no prior work experience in THS employment in section 10.6.2, where we investigate potential heterogeneities in the treatment effects of THS work on the future regular employment chances of individuals for different subgroups of workers.